robbash/beerlog/README.md

 really go well with others.
 In the end I pulled it all apart and redid the whole lot.
 Anyway, Chatty nudged me towards Prisma which I had not used before.

+**EDIT**:

+I started using [OpenCode.ai](https://opencode.ai) - that's next level, check it out.
+I added a few features using it together with an Anthropic Pro subscription.

+To contain the AI, I run it in Docker.
+Check [OpenCode in Docker](https://github.com/robbash/opencode-docker)..

 ## Stack

 - [Next.js](https://nextjs.org/)